mtumilowicz/terraform-basics-modules-workshop/README.md

   * in real world scenarios you typically use re-usable modules and really split out the state over multiple backends (for example your staging backend will be on s3 on your staging aws account and your prod backend will be in an s3 bucket on the prod aws account, following multi-account strategy)
+* project structure
+  * you want to separate your development and production environments completely
+  * for complete isolation, it's best to create multiple AWS accounts, and use one account for dev, another for prod, and a third one for billing

 ## aws